+As example we can double the blinking speed halving the sleep time.
 For a generic STM32 Nucleo-64 the implementation would be

 This code blinks the LED with a period of half second and duty cycle of 50% and the next figure is the timing diagram of the main thread as is now.